Date: Fri, 4 Aug 2006

 gorges cutting down to below.
 Though clouds sometimes blocked the view, the

-altitude made me feel freezing cold.
-The rains that fall in those highlands in
+wetness and high altitude made me feel freezing cold.
+The rains that fall in

-summer are what used to cause the annual floods of the Nile River in Egypt,
+those highlands in summer are what used to cause the annual floods of the Nile

-before the Aswan High Dam was built, and it was easy to see why, with raging
+River in Egypt, before the Aswan High Dam was built, and it was easy to see

-torrents all around me.
-Just past the top of the climb was the little town of
+why, with raging torrents all around me.
+Just past the top of the climb was the

-Debark, which is the “gateway” to Simyan Mts.
+little town of Debark, which is the “gateway” to Simyan Mts.
 National Park.
-I thought that
+I

-there might be a nice place to stay there because of that, but the only
+thought that there might be a nice place to stay there because of that, but the

 of spaghetti at the restaurant there, and while eating it I could hear a